-Besides other updates to the CVFPP, and a review of new science and conservation planning, these re-evaluations are informed by the following sources of information (described in the following sections):
+Besides the five-year updates and applying adaptive management, these reevaluations are informed by the following sources of information (described in the following sections):

 - Monitoring (tracking) of progress toward measurable objectives. - Focused studies. - New information. - Systemwide or regional resource inventories. - Input solicited from agencies, practitioners, and other stakeholders.